 I have attended Denver Waldorf since I was six.
 I love the curriculum and the artistic ways the students are taught, but your experience all depends on the class teacher and classmates you get.
 If you get stuck with a teacher who is mean, or doesn't like you, then your learning is put at risk.
-I recently was told I was no longer a student and allowed to come back to school.
-I obviously can see if I did something bad, but I did nothing wrong and they had no reason at all to expel me.
-My parents are mad, I'm mad, and all my friends are mad.
-I have also been bullied since second grade and no teacher did anything to stop it.
-We also only have 28 days left of actual school.
+I have been bullied before, and the teachers don't step in.
 If I could go back to first grade, I would not go to Denver Waldorf.
 Some people have really good experiences with Denver Waldorf, and others don't.

 Denver Waldorf School certainly is a kind and loving place.
 However, it is also a SCHOOL.
 It needs to shift a lot of focus to academic rigor so that it balances out the social/emotional/spiritual curriculum.
 Any private (and well compensated) school faced with a student clamoring for more learning and more engagement academically should meet that kid, should stretch to push her and give her the expansion she seeks.
 Waldorf did the exact opposite with our kid, so much so that she concluded on her own that it couldn't possibly be serious (in high school or otherwise) about academic excellence or even academics generally.
 If a child begs for challenge or rigor or higher standards from 6th, 7th, and 8th grade, and the school ignores her, then there is something terribly wrong.
 The school is run by committee and is nearly paralyzed from the start of every decision of consequence.
 The "head of school" is solely a figure head and has little power to make any significant or important policy (or frankly otherwise) decisions.
 I love the Waldorf education.
 This version of it at the Denver Waldorf, however, sadly leaves a lot to be desired.